-Buru Energy is committed to developing the oil and gas resources of the Canning Superbasin in a safe and environmentally responsible manner, for the benefit of Traditional Owners, the local community and the State of Western Australia.
+Buru Energy is committed to developing the oil and gas resources of the Canning Superbasin in a safe and environmentally responsible manner.

-- more compact drilling rigs resulting in smaller well pads, less drill cuttings and reduced water use.
+- More compact drilling rigs resulting in smaller well pads with reduced vegetation clearing, fewer drill cuttings and reduced water use.

-- new generation seismic approaches adopted using raised blade clearing and wireless receivers.
-This leads to lower intensity clearing and less overall clearing, lower traffic volumes and reduced compaction and faster surveys with less community disturbance.
-The combination of these approaches leads to more effective and rapid rehabilitation.
+- New generation seismic approaches using raised blade clearing and wireless receivers.
+This leads to less overall clearing and lower intensity clearing, lower traffic volumes and faster surveys.
+The combination of these approaches leads to more effective and rapid rehabilitation and less community disturbance.

-- undertaking groundwater monitoring in partnership with Traditional Owner rangers and making all water quality results publicly available on our website.
+- Undertaking groundwater monitoring in partnership with Traditional Owner rangers.

 - Selection of a hydraulic fracture fluid which has been fully disclosed to the public and has been demonstrated to be non-toxic by extensive testing and by the Chairman drinking the fluid.

 Buru Energy’s operations are regulated by the Department of Mines, Industry Regulation and Safety, the Department of Water and Environmental Regulation and, where required, the Environmental Protection Authority.
 We have ongoing audit programs in place to ensure compliance with our statutory approvals.